Doing more with less

 How does it help?

-When people recycle properly, we are not only keeping things from going into landfill, but creating a new, more energy-efficient source of materials.
+When people recycle properly, we are not only keeping things from going into landfills but also creating new, more energy-efficient sources of materials.

-At ASU, most of our waste stream is made up of recyclable items.
+At ASU, most of our waste stream comprises recyclable items.
 Small changes can make a big impact, such as reading the recycling labels before discarding waste, refusing unnecessary items and incorporating reusables.
 We have implemented a diverse series of programs to help you dispose responsibly:

 Service provider: ReCommunity via Republic Services